tf2pickup-pl/docs.tf2pickup.pl/docs/discord-server-setup.md

 - [Streamcord](https://streamcord.io/twitch/) - creates a stream feed of Discord users streaming at the moment, it also adds a live role,
 - [Statbot](https://statbot.net/) - gathers statistics about the server usage,
 - [payload-neo](https://payload.tf/) - generates a lot of cool stuff TF2 related such us Steam connect strings into Steam URI (clickable connects) and more,
-- [Ticket Tool](https://tickettool.xyz/) - lets you talk about the incidents happening on the pickups in a private and professional manner.
+- [Ticket Tool](https://tickettool.xyz/) - lets you talk about the incidents happening on the pickups in a private and professional manner,
+- [MEE6](https://mee6.xyz/) - general purpose bot, we only use auto-mod functionality from this bot since it works way better than Carl-bot auto-moderation options.

 ### AltDentifier